cloudflare/pint/docs/configuration.md

 - `directory` - the base directory to scan for paths.
 - `match` - a regexp expression to match.
-Any named capture group defined here will be accessible when rendering Prometheus template.
+Any named capture group defined here will be accessible when rendering Prometheus the template.
 - `ignore` - a list of regexp rules, any path matching any of these rules will be ignored.
 - `template` - a template for generating Prometheus server definitions.